China’s exports to US tick up as traders try to beat tariffs

 The president promised to open Chinese markets wider, to cut costs for importers and to increase consumer spending power.
 But he gave no response to foreign complaints about technology policy and investment barriers.

 Beijing agreed in May to narrow its trade gap with the United States by purchasing more American soybeans, natural gas and other exports.
-Chinese leaders scrapped that deal after Trump’s first tariff hikes hit.
+But Chinese leaders scrapped that deal after Trump’s first tariff hikes hit.

 Chinese companies have been ordered to stop buying American soybeans — the biggest U.S. export to China — and find other suppliers and export markets.